Arman Şoraev

-Arman Tölegenūly Şoraev (show-RAH-yev; Арман Төлегенұлы Шораев, sometimes Shurayev, Арман Тулегенович Шураев; born 7 May 1970) is a Kazakh politician and media personality.
+Arman Tölegenūly Şoraev (show-RAH-yev; Арман Төлегенұлы Шораев; born 7 May 1970) is a Kazakh politician and media personality.

 Early life and education

 Şoraev was born on 7 May 1970, in the Volodarskoye District of Kokshetau Oblast (now Aiyrtau District, North Kazakhstan Region).

 In 1990, he finished his studies at the Kokshetau Pedagogical Institute, thus becoming a teacher of the Russian language.
 In 2001, he studied law in the Adilet Law Academy.
 In 2005, he earned a master's degree in economics from the Kokshetau Institute of Economy and Management.

 Media career

 Şoraev began his career as an editor on the Kokshetau Regional Radio's youth programmes, where he worked from 1989 to 1991.
 From there and until 1995, he was the main presenter of the radio's live translation.

 From 1996 to 1997, Şoraev switched to independent media, as he headed Oqjetpes broadcasting.
 From there and until 1999, he was employed at the KTK TV channel as its own correspondent in Astana.

 In 1999, Şoraev was appointed to a more administrative position, as he now headed the Akmola Regional TV and Radio Company.
 He held the position until 2004, when he became the Director of the Central Bureau of the Khabar Agency JSC.
 During his time at the position, Şoraev simultaneously headed the press-service of presidential candidate Nursultan Nazarbayev in the 2005 Kazakh presidential election.
 He left the position in 2006 and was briefly appointed as Deputy Director General of Khabar Agency.

 Şoraev was the Chief Inspector of the Social and Political Department of the Presidential Administration of Kazakhstan from 2006 to 2007.